Last Updated on April 28, 2023

 If you’re traveling on I-85, it’s in a good spot right off Exit 79.
 From Statesville, you’ll use I-77 before getting off at Exit 152 and following US-70 for most of the way.

 Read More: The NC Tripping North Carolina Travel Map

 As we mentioned earlier, the Museum sits on a historic site.
 The complex was once the Southern Railway’s largest steam locomotive repair factory.

 Here’s a breakdown of a couple of buildings there and how they’re used today:

 - The Barber Junction Depot was formerly a railroad station from 1898.
 Today, it serves as the Museum’s Visitor Center.

 - The Back Shop hosts larger displays dedicated to railroading, automotive, aviation, and trucking equipment.
-Before, it was where steam locomotives were reassembled entirely.
+This section of the N.C. transportation museum locomotives used to be where steam locomotives were reassembled entirely.

 Read More: Interesting Facts About North Carolina

 If you want to visit the NC Transportation Museum, its hours are as follows: